 Dannii Minogue has graced the covers of international magazines such as Harper’s Bazaar, InStyle and Marie Claire.
-She’s a fashion and entertainment icon and well known for her hard work, professionalism and global success particularly in the television, fashion, literary and music fields.
+She’s a fashion and entertainment icon and well known for her hard work, professionalism and global success, particularly in the television, fashion, literary and music fields.

 Dannii’s television judging and hosting roles on Australian and UK television have taken up much of her career space for the last decade, and audiences wholeheartedly embrace her.
 She has starred in international formats including ‘The X Factor UK’, ‘Australia’s Got Talent’, ‘Britain and Ireland’s Next Top Model’ and ‘The X Factor Australia’.
-Dannii first stepped into the television judge’s chair in 2007 when launching Australia’s Got Talent.
-She completed six series (2007-2012) of AGT and held the title as the only original judge whilst the show was on Seven Network.
+Dannii first stepped into the television judge’s chair in 2007, launching Australia’s Got Talent.
+She completed six series (2007-2012) of AGT and held the title as the only original judge while the show was on Seven Network.
 Dannii’s long-standing relationship with the Seven Network continued when she was offered the role of judge on The X Factor Australia where she completed three seasons (2013-2015).
 This was Dannii’s seventh series as a judge on The X Factor, having also been a judge for four years in the UK (2007-2010).
-The same year as her debut on Australia’s Got Talent, her popularity and natural ability in the judge’s seat saw Dannii take on the role of judge and mentor on the UK’s highest rating television show, The X Factor.
-During these years, Dannii worked in both territories on each side of the world in these major format shows between 2007-2010.
-After completing four consecutive series with ITV in the UK, in 2010, alongside Simon Cowell, Louis Walsh and Cheryl Cole, Dannii decided it was to be her final series.
+The same year as her debut on Australia’s Got Talent, her popularity and natural ability in the judge’s seat saw Dannii take on the role of judge and mentor on The X Factor UK, Britain’s highest rating television show.
+During these years, Dannii worked in both territories across the world in these major format shows.
+After completing four consecutive series with ITV in the UK, alongside Simon Cowell, Louis Walsh and Cheryl Cole, Dannii decided 2010 was to be her final series.
 Finishing on a Minogue-style high, her act won the one million pound recording contract over One Direction and Rebecca Ferguson, becoming ‘Team Minogue’s’ second victory.
 Dannii’s final series of The X Factor UK remains one of the most successful with an incredible audience peak of 19.4 million viewers, and the finale being the most viewed television episode of 2010.
 In 2013, Dannii joined the on-screen team on Britain & Ireland’s Next Top Model for Sky Living in the UK.
-She was thrilled to work with Elle Macpherson and Tyson Beckford for Season 9 of the worldwide phenomenon and again be able to demonstrate her skill and passion at mentoring in a whole new genre.
+She was thrilled to work with Elle Macpherson and Tyson Beckford for Season 9 of the worldwide phenomenon and again demonstrated her skill and passion at mentoring in a whole new genre.
 Sky Living hailed this as the biggest shake-up of the UK show ever, and ratings were the highest the series had ever achieved.
 Dannii returned to prime-time UK television last year on BBC’s new Saturday night talent show, ‘Let It Shine’.
 Created by Gary Barlow and hosted by Graham Norton and Mel Giedroyc, Dannii took a judging seat alongside regulars Gary and Martin Kemp of Spandau Ballet and Eastenders fame, together with a variety of guest judges including Amber Riley from hit US TV series Glee, legendary UK singer Lulu and ‘Hairspray’ star and talk show host, Ricki Lake.
 The panel searched for and ultimately chose the five band members for the new stage production called ‘The Band’, based on the music of Take That.
 ‘The Band’ kicked off their sellout UK tour of ‘The Band’ in September 2017 in Manchester.

 Dannii’s theatre and musical roles include her all-time favourite movie character ‘Rizzo’ in Australia’s production of Grease – The Arena Spectacular.
 Playing to more than 450,000, it was the largest production of ‘Grease’ ever held in the world.
 Next came the role of Lady Macbeth in a special outdoors adaptation of Macbeth for the Edinburgh Festival.
 Another triumph saw Dannii play leading role ‘Esmeralda’ for five sell-out months in Notre Dame De Paris in the West End at London’s prestigious Dominion Theatre.
 It was here that Dannii picked up the award for ‘Best Stage Performance,’ playing to a 2,000 strong audience, seven times a week.